-Planning the perfect Cologne itinerary can be a bit difficult when you consider al there is to do in this lovely city.
+Planning the perfect 1 or 2 days in Cologne itinerary can be a bit difficult when you consider al there is to do in this lovely city.
 Situated in western Germany you’ll find Cologne.
 Pronounced “Köln” in German, this charming city is a lesser-visited destination for tourists.

 Most visitors to Germany flock to Munich or Berlin, leaving Cologne as a great destination for anyone wanting the history, food, and culture that Germany is famous for while avoiding the pressing crowds of larger cities.

 Table of Contents